samuelrivas/moka/README.md

 Of course, mocking with either Moka's or Meck's approach is largely equivalent in most situations.
-However modifying the caller module instead of the called module is a cleaner and safer.
+However modifying the caller module instead of the called module is cleaner and safer.

 The main motivation for building Moka is that it allows us to mock (or _mok_) modules that are used by other modules we cannot control during our testing.